 US economic factors driving the USD towards parity

 Almost 90% of global transactions are conducted using the USD.
 Economists consider the USD a ‘safer’ currency due to its high liquidity since the end of the gold standard.
-In times of international economic turmoil such as those of 2021-2022, it’s not surprising that the USD’s strength rose relative to major trading partners like the JPY.
+In times of economic turmoil it’s not surprising to see the USD strengthen relative to major trading partners.

 As many of the central banks raised interest rates to combat domestic inflation, the Federal Reserve took a more aggressive stance than most.
 US interest rates are now markedly higher than in other major economies and the promise of a greater yield on USD-denominated funds has attracted investors.
 As money has poured into the US economy, the USD has strengthened.